rustyoldrake/WatsonR/README.md

 # watson.status
 What's happening.
 May not keep this - but there are some things that take time - like NLC training.
+May also holler out to API's it has creds for

 -----------------